Judith Miller: Career

 During Miller's tenure at The New York Times, she was a member of the team that won the Pulitzer Prize for Explanatory Reporting, for its 2001 coverage of global terrorism before and after the September 11 attacks.
 She and James Risen received the award and one of the cited articles appeared under her byline.

-Her writing during this period was criticised by Middle East scholar Edward Said for evincing an anti-Islamic bias.
+Her writing during this period was criticized by Middle East scholar Edward Said for evincing an anti-Islamic bias.
 In his book Covering Islam, Said stated that Miller's book God Has Ninety-Nine Names "is like a textbook of the inadequacies and distortions of media coverage of Islam."
-He criticised her poor grasp of Arabic, saying that "nearly every time she tries to impress us with her ability to say a phrase or two in Arabic she unerringly gets it wrong...
-They are the crude mistakes committed by a foreigner who neither has care nor... respect for her subject."
+He criticized her poor grasp of Arabic, saying that "nearly every time she tries to impress us with her ability to say a phrase or two in Arabic she unerringly gets it wrong ...
+They are the crude mistakes committed by a foreigner who neither has care nor ... respect for her subject."
 He concluded Miller fears and dislikes Lebanon, hates Syria, laughs at Libya, dismisses Sudan, feels sorry for and a little alarmed by Egypt and is repulsed by Saudi Arabia.
 She hasn't bothered to learn the language and is relentlessly only concerned with the dangers of Islamic militancy, which, I would hazard a guess, accounts for less than 5 percent of the billion-strong Islamic world.